hzoo/hopeinsource.com/season-3/reconversion.md

 [01:48] **Sonya**: And so I knew these religious friends.
 We talked about it a little bit.
 I guess it just made me more open-minded.
 And then I felt a kind of spiritual malaise that I think a lot of people feel, although they wouldn't all necessarily describe it that way.

 [02:03] **Sonya**: And I decided to try praying more.
-And I've always been kind of a prayer, even during my atheist phase, saying hail Mary's and the Lord's prayer.
+And I've always been kind of a prayer, even during my atheist phase, saying [Hail Marys](https://en.wikipedia.org/wiki/Hail_Mary) and the Lord's prayer.
 Almost like as a calming ritual.
 And then I leaned more into it.
 I was like, all right, well, what if I just do this more and see what happens?

 [02:21] **Sonya**: And then I started reading the Bible.
 And I was reading first Corinthians actually.
 And I should memorize the actual verse, but I don't remember it word for word off the top of my head.
 But, you might recognize it.
 It's when Paul says that Christianity is unsensable to the Gentile.
 Unreasonable, maybe.
 But the ones who believe, it all makes sense.

+> "For the foolishness of God is wiser than human wisdom, and the weakness of God is stronger than human strength" - 1 Corinthians 1:25 NIV (Probably 18-25)

 [02:42] **Sonya**: I don't know why that exact passage made it click.
 I guess I would chalk it up to God's will.
 I just felt like, Oh.
 I guess I had some sort of..
 I had a spiritual experience.
 You know, I felt touched by God's love.